⁂ ⁂ ⁂

 "Unpleasant topic aside, she's a nice girl," Moira countered, following him to the bar and accepting a glass of red wine from her son.

 "She was superficial and self-centric.
-And she had absolutely no humor."
+And she had absolutely no sense of humor."
 He took a sip of his whiskey and exhaled, relaxing for what felt like the first time that night.

 They sat down on the nearby sofa and Oliver leaned back and rested his head on the backrest, staring at the ceiling.